 This enables Mercer to manage the business effectively whilst also meeting customer and other stakeholder expectations; adhering to regulatory requirements; and operating in accordance with the Marsh McLennan Code of Conduct.

 A Conflicts of Interest Summary Policy is available on the Disclose register.

 Sustainable Investment Policy

 Mercer New Zealand's Sustainable Investment Policy is guided by:

-- Our company purpose, mission, and investment beliefs

-- Our clients and customer perspectives

-- Our fiduciary responsibilities

-- Compliance with the laws of New Zealand
+- Our fiduciary responsibilities - Compliance with the laws of New Zealand